 Undiagnosed persistent hyperglycemia would result in thick, syrupy blood flowing throughout the body, directly affecting the brain, heart, eyes, kidneys, and even the fingertips.
 Once syrupy blood reaches those parts of the body, destruction will occur.

-Consequences of hyperglycemia are:
+The consequences of hyperglycemia are:

 - Optic nerve affectation that can lead to blindness